Integrative Counselling &

 I tailor therapy to you as an individual, offering a space that is collaborative and grounded in care and curiosity.
 Together, we can explore whatever feels most important, at a pace that feels right for you.

 My work is rooted in psychosynthesis, a holistic, integrative approach and relational therapy.
-I am mostly influenced by systems, process-oriented and somatic approaches.
+I am mostly influenced by system, process-oriented and somatic approaches.
 My work is also trauma informed.

 In practice, this means we gently explore your past and present experiences, relationships, your context and your ways of coping, with an openness to what may be emerging for you.